-Welcome to the second (of five) ebook of the series: The 5 pillars to build a Smart Datacenter.
+Welcome to the second (of five) ebook of the series: The 5 Pillars to Building a Smart Datacenter.
 What makes a datacenter “smart”?
 Is it a well-planned consumption of electricity?
 Or is it a wise use of the resources?
 Is it just software or does hardware play an important role as well?
 In these five Submer ebooks, we will describe the strategic, practical and economic pillars that you should take in consideration if you want to make your datacenter smarter and more sustainable.

 - PUE, DCiE and WUE